- Poëme lyrique in 5 acts

 Left alone, the Queen gives herself up to the most violent despair.
 “I believe,” Berlioz wrote (letter to his son Louis, 9 February 1858), “that the music of these terrible scenes of the fifth act will carry heartrending conviction.”
-“Of all the passionately sad music that I have ever written, I know of none to compare with Dido’s in this passage and the aria which follows, except for Cassandra’s…” (Memoirs).
+“Of all the passionately sad music that I have ever written, I know of none to compare with Didon’s in this passage and the aria which follows, except for Cassandre’s…” (Memoirs).

 Scene III: A terrace overlooking the sea